elmsomr/phbot_plugins/README.md

 ---

 ## 📬 Suggestions & Contributions
 Have an idea for a new plugin?
 Found a bug?
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request and if you found this project helpful, don't forget to give it a star rating.

 ---